OutSystems/docs-odc/src/eap/building-apps/external-logic/upgrade-net8.md

 * upload new custom code (or new versions) in .NET 6.
 * upload new custom code libraries built in .NET 6 or update existing Forge assets using .NET 6
+* install the custom code Forge libraries that haven't been upgraded to .NET 6

 OutSystems no longer ensures the proper functioning, maintenance and security of custom code libraries that weren't upgraded.